-Our stock screener comes with a set of popular composite factors out of the box such as the Greenblatt Magic Formula, ERP5, and the O'Shaughnessy Value Composite.
+Our stock screener has popular composite factors, such as the Greenblatt Magic Formula, ERP5, and the O'Shaughnessy Value Composite.
 By ranking on a combined score based on multiple factors, one can easily find stocks that rank relatively well on both factors.
-The Greenblatt Magic formula for instance ranks companies based on ROC and Earnings yield and then sums up the 2 ranks.
+The Greenblatt Magic formula, for instance, ranks companies based on ROC and Earnings yield and then sums up the two ranks.
 It then ranks companies on the combined score.
-Companies with a bad ROC or Earnings Yield tend to drop to the bottom of the screener, so you're left with companies that score quite well on the 2 different ratios.
-As opposed to multifactor analysis, all factors get equal weight in the overall result.
+Companies with a bad ROC or Earnings Yield tend to drop to the bottom of the screener, so you're left with companies that score quite well on the two different ratios.
+Unlike multifactor analysis, all factors get equal weight in the overall result.

-But what if you want to use a different set of factors or just build a customized version with for instance an extra factor like price index 6M?
+But what if you want to use a different set of factors or build a customized version with, for instance, an extra factor like price index 6M?
 This is now possible by using custom factors.

-- Percentile: Each factor will be used to create 100 buckets with the same number of stocks. (percentiles) Group 1 contains the best stocks, group 100 contains the worst.
-A company for which this ratio is missing will get be put in group 50.
-The sum of the percentiles of the different ratios is used to again create overall percentiles.
+- Percentile: Each factor will be used to create 100 buckets with the same number of stocks. (percentiles) Group 1 contains the best stocks; group 100 contains the worst.
+A company for which this ratio is missing will be put in group 50.
+The sum of the percentiles of the different ratios is used to create overall percentiles again.
 Examples of factors that use this calculation method are O'Shaugnessy's VC1, VC2, and VC3.

 We provide 2 custom factors that act just like any other column in the list.
 To display these custom factors, you use the display/hide column functionality.
 Custom factors can be used to sort the results in the grid, set specific filters, run multifactor analysis, etc...